The International Investigations Review: South Korea

 - the self-reporter must have suspended its collusive practice.

-A business that provides the evidence necessary, regardless of whether the KFTC has initiated its investigation when self-reporting was conducted, to prove the existence of a cartel voluntarily and independently but second-in-order (i.e., another business has already self-reported) is eligible for a 50 per cent reduction of the administrative surcharge and mitigation of the restraining order, provided it remains cooperative until the investigation is complete and it has suspended its collusive practice.6
+Regardless of whether the KFTC has initiated its investigation when self-reporting is undertaken, a business that provides the evidence necessary, to prove the existence of a cartel voluntarily and independently but second in order (i.e., another business has already self-reported) is eligible for a 50 per cent reduction of the administrative surcharge and mitigation of the restraining order, provided it has suspended its collusive practice and remains cooperative until the investigation is complete.6 A similar leniency programme has also been introduced in criminal investigations in cartel cases.7

 ii Internal investigations

-According to precedent set by the Supreme Court, attorney–client privilege or attorney work-product privilege for communications between an individual and his or her counsel is not recognised prior to the commencement of a criminal investigation or criminal proceedings.7 It is not clear whether the Supreme Court recognises this privilege if communications are made after criminal proceedings have commenced.
-In any case, an attorney has a duty not to disclose confidential information8 and has the right: to refuse seizure of objects that come under his or her custody in the course of providing legal services and that are related to another's confidential information;9 and to remain silent before the court on matters regarding confidential information.10 The aforementioned duties and rights are only afforded to attorneys.
+Attorney–client privilege or attorney work-product privilege is not recognised for communications made between an individual and his or her counsel prior to the commencement of a criminal investigation or criminal proceedings.8 It is not clear whether privilege is recognised when communications are made after criminal proceedings have commenced.9 In any case, an attorney has a duty not to disclose confidential information10 and has the right: to refuse seizure of objects that come under his or her custody in the course of providing legal services and that are related to another's confidential information;11 and to remain silent before the court on matters regarding confidential information.12 The aforementioned duties and rights are only afforded to attorneys.
 The client cannot assert these rights once he or she has been requested to produce such information.
 There have been a few incidents in which the Prosecutors' Office has requested external legal counsel to submit materials produced by or exchanged between a client and its external legal counsel upon obtaining a search and seizure warrant from the court.
 Following these incidents, the South Korean legal industry has been making attempts to formally introduce attorney–client privilege into legislation.

-The major incentive programmes set forth in the PPA are as follows:
+The major incentive programmes set out in the PPA are as follows:

-- retaliation against or interference with whistle-blowing is prohibited;13
+- retaliation against or interference with whistle-blowing is prohibited;15

-- if a whistle-blower is involved in a criminal violation with regard to the subject of reporting, mitigation or exemption of punishment may be provided;14
+- if a whistle-blower is involved in a criminal violation with regard to the subject of reporting, mitigation or exemption of punishment may be provided;16

-- a whistle-blower's disclosure of confidential business information to the authorities is not deemed a violation of his or her employment agreement or any other laws or regulations;16
+- a whistle-blower's disclosure of confidential business information to the authorities is not deemed a violation of his or her employment agreement or any other laws or regulations;18

-- a business may not claim damages against a whistle-blower even if it suffers damage as a result of the whistle-blower's reporting, unless the reporting was a false claim, the whistle-blower requested money or undue favour in the workplace in connection with the reporting, or the reporting was for other unlawful purposes;17 and
+- a business may not claim damages against a whistle-blower even if it suffers damage as a result of the whistle-blower's reporting, unless the reporting was a false claim, the whistle-blower requested money or undue favour in the workplace in connection with the reporting or the reporting was for other unlawful purposes;19 and

-- the personal information of the whistle-blower may be treated on a no-name basis18
+- the personal information of the whistle-blower may be treated on a no-name basis20

 i Corporate liability